-The school education system is currently undergoing a range of reforms, including changes to qualifications, funding and the appeals process.
-Some of these will have a direct impact on the admissions process; candidates applying between Michaelmas 2016 and Michaelmas 2019 will be applying with a range of reformed and unreformed qualifications, and there will continue to be differences in qualifications taken by students in the different UK nations, though qualifications will retain the same names.
+The school education system has been undergoing a range of reforms, including changes to qualifications, funding and the appeals process.
+Some of these have had a direct impact on the admissions process; candidates applying between Michaelmas 2016 and Michaelmas 2019 will be applying with a range of reformed and unreformed qualifications, and there will continue to be differences in qualifications taken by students in the different UK nations, though qualifications will retain the same names.

-UAO has produced a summary of the Impact of qualifications and wider school reform (pdf).
+UAO has produced a summary of updates on school and qualification reforms (doc).

 The UCAS website also has a series of useful resources aimed at advisers and universities:

 GCSEs are also being reformed, and like A-Levels are returning to a linear structure with predominantly exam assessment at the end of the two-year course.
 Unlike A-Levels, however, GCSEs are being made more challenging.
 The majority of GCSEs have now been reformed, though applicants will continue to have mixed reformed and unreformed qualifications until the 2020 admissions round (entry in 2021).

 To signal the change in standard between old and new GCSEs, a new grading scheme is being introduced, using 9 to 1 instead of A* to G. This will allow greater differentiation between students of different abilities.
 However, to aid comparison during the transition period, for the first award of each new GCSE broadly the same proportion of students will get a grade 4 or above as would have got a grade C or above under the previous system, and the old A* grade is considered to be equivalent of new grades 9 and 8.
 2019 was also the first year that new National Reference Test (NRT) evidence was used in the awarding of GCSE English Language and GCSE Mathematics.
 The NRT was first taken in 2017, by a representative sample of around 20,000 Year 11 students, and is designed to provide a standardised benchmark against which to measure improvement in English and Mathematics.